danweiner/learning-p5-js/README.md

 This makes programming and "debugging" easier - more on this next.

+Incremental development also lends itself well to *object oriented programming*, which allows us to develop projects in modular pieces, meaning these pieces can be easily organized, shared, and reused.

 ## Debugging

 See [this link]() from p5.js and [this link]() from ITP for more info on debugging.